mnktty/lychrel/readme.md

 4. With custom test libs and extended keywords (like what we have here), it can become tricky when execution fails.
-Check if the python script works from the command line and if it matches the keyword *before* blaming robot.
+Check if the python script works from the command line and if it matches the keyword *before* blaming robot. e.g. `run_unit_tests_from_executable` requires valgrind and robot to be installed.
+And the the python code sets `LD_LIBRARY_PATH` with the assumption that `.so` is available in current working directory.

-5. Bug: RIDE can screw up your test files in txt + pipes - by altering the format - if you change the preferences.
+5. Bug: RIDE (The Robot IDE) can screw up your test files in txt + pipes - by altering the format - if you change the preferences.
 This was experienced while editing `.txt` files with RIDE and saving them as back (in v2.7.7)